TwanLuttik/simple-core-state/README.md

 		},
 	},
 });

-// Persist values by an array with keys instance.perist(['currentTheme', 'lastUpdate']);

 // Export the core for easy access to hooks and updates and etc export const core = instance.core();